oberwissen/dcoffin/README.md

 #  dcoffin
-Discord message spammer with the power of threading
+Discord multi-tool with the power of threading

 # About
 This project is a product of Oberwissen. --- t.me/oberwissen